 The primer is aimed at IA practitioners, reviewers and stakeholders.
 However, whilst the primer requires a basic knowledge of IA, it is likely to be of interest to wider stakeholders as Digital IA is a key emergent topic of interest.
 The primer covers a broad range of topics related to Digital IA and has been written by practitioners for practitioners.

 The publication of the primer follows hard on the heals of the recent pilot project by the Digital Catapult which has been investigating innovative ways of assisting the industry to transition to digital working.
-The Digital IA primer is available for free to IEMA members here and for non-members a PDF can be purchased under EIA Guidance here.
+The Digital IA primer is available for free to IEMA members and for non-members a PDF can be purchase.
 For an overview, see the pre-launch webinar recording here from working group lead, Tom Gold (WSP) and working group member, Lisa Hall (Waterman Group).

 The IEMA Digital IA working group is not finished here though, work is already underway on IEMA Impact Assessment Outlook Journal Volume 6, which will be on Digital Impact Assessment in Practice, and contains several case studies on real world examples of Digital IA from leading practitioners.
 Furthermore, the Outlook Journal will be accompanied by a microsite, in keeping with the Digital subject matter, with videos, GIS and animations to help bring the case studies to life.

 Finally, in the wake of the government's sensible advice on staying at home, we have postponed the two Digital IA events planned in April for Leeds and Birmingham, however we will be running additional webinars and other online events on the digital theme across the year.
 To receive a quarterly E-newsletter and stay informed about new guidance, webinars and impact assessment activities IEMA members need to sign up to the Impact Assessment Network by emailing email@example.com and asking to join the IA network.